jeremyxu1998/3d_polygon_visualizer/README.md

 This program is to complete software assessment for Neocis.

 ## Environment Setup
-I choose Python for its fast prototyping capability.
+I choose Python because of its fast prototyping capability and efficient numpy library for matrix operations (thus the operations are vectorized as much as possible).
 Packages used:
 ```
 numpy
 bokeh